If you are looking for instructions on how to install the Megaventory extension on your Magento, please visit this link.

 - It is suggested that the Numbering Scheme of the Sales Order document in Megaventory is set to automatic numbering.
 By doing so, all the Sales Orders coming from Magento will receive an Order Reference Number (the sales order number of Magento) and the sales order numbering scheme of Megaventory will be independent from the sales order numbering scheme of Magento.
 This also makes Megaventory ready to accept Sales Orders from other sales channels as well (other e-commerce software, manual sales orders through phone, etc.).
 If the Numbering Scheme of the Sales Order document of Megaventory is set to manual numbering, the Magento Sales Order number will be used also in Megaventory.

 - Once a Sales Order is sent to Megaventory from the Magento frontend, the Sales Order has to be fulfilled (shipped/invoiced/closed) from Megaventory only.
-Sales Order statuses and inventory quantities will be automatically sent back to the Magento software.
+Sales Orders marked as Shipped in Magento will not be affected in Megaventory.
+Sales Order statuses and inventory quantities changed in Megaventory will be automatically sent back to the Magento software.

 9. Sales Order cancellations have to be initiated from the Magento back-end.
 These actions will be then replicated to Megaventory.
 As such, if a Sales Order is cancelled in Magento, it will also be cancelled in Megaventory.